 Relevancy is everything with Google.
 If you can prove to Google that your website is worthy to be on the first page of search results, Google will give you a boost and help you reach that first page, but the only way of doing that is to have a website that is full of good, quality material.
 Remember, when it comes to determining your position in search results, quality beats quantity.

 What do I write about?
-As I mentioned in a previous blog post titled Does My Small Business Really Need A Website?, most people nowadays turn to the Internet to find solutions to their problems.
+Well, most people nowadays turn to the Internet to find solutions to their problems.
 A solution to these problems is a great way to attract potential customers to your website.
 You can also write about the kinds of things your potential clients may be interested in learning about.
 The important thing is to not be overly promotional about your own products and services and to focus on the industry in general.

 As I mentioned already, relevancy is important for climbing the ranks of Google, and a great way to boost the relevance of your website on search engines is via inbound links.
 Inbound links, also known as backlinks, are created when other websites link back to your website in order to support content on their website.
 Obtaining links from other credible and authoritative business sites within your industry can really boost the relevance of your website on search engines.